Rotary District 1070

 Preparations are nearing completion for the 2019 District Conference….

-Menus for both the Friday Hot Fork buffet and the Saturday Gala Dinner can be found further down the page…
+Menus (including veggie & vegan options) for both the Friday Hot Fork buffet and the Saturday Gala Dinner can be found further down the page…

 Conference Registration £38 per Delegate/Guest.